 Is calendula oil safe for pregnant and nursing women?

 No, herbalists generally recommend avoiding calendula during pregnancy and nursing.

 I’m taking medication.
 Can I use calendula?

 Please be careful and refer to your doctor about whether it’s safe for you to use calendula with your medication.
 Just to be safe, if you have any medical condition, it’s best to consult your care provider before using herbs.

-- Learn the Best Essential Oils for Every Skin Type
+- The Best Essential Oils for Your Skin Type

 - How to Use Coconut Oil for Acne